Hellcatlk/network-operator/docs/design.md

 according to the original method.
-6. Before provisioning, if the machine's `networkConfiguration` field is not empty, CAPM3 will call the configureNetwork() method to fill networkConfiguration into the appropriate SwitchPort spec.
+6. Before provisioning, if the machine's `networkConfiguration` field is not empty, CAPM3 will call the configureNetwork() method to fill networkConfiguration into the appropriate BMH spec.
     1. CAPM3 filters the interfaces of BMH based on the NicHint provided for the network configuration.
     2. CAPM3 identifies the port in the BMH spec that maps to the interface selected based on the NicHint.
     3. CAPM3 sets the configurationRef field.
-7. BMO configures the port.
+7. BMO edit the SwitchPort.
     1. BMO fetches the SwitchPort object referred to in the BMH spec.
     2. BMO sets the SwitchPortConfig in the port specs, and applies it.
     3. BMO waits for the port to be configured.
-8. The Switch controller detects that Port.spec.configurationRef changed, then carry out the corresponding processing:
+8. The SwitchPort controller detects that SwitchPort.spec.configurationRef changed, then carry out the corresponding processing:
     1. Verify the user configuration to match the switch configuration (allowed vlans etc.) (Validating step).